marcoverpas/Leeds_lectures_2026/README.md

 ## ⚙️ Requirements

-The nine core models (SIM, PC, BMW x aggregate/IO/ABM) run in plain base `R` - no packages required.
+The nine core models (SIM, PC, BMW × aggregate/IO/ABM) run in plain base `R` - no packages required.

 The auxiliary scripts that generate the animations, system-dynamics diagram, and Sankey charts shown in this README need a few additional packages: